theupshift/chrdev/about.md

   </a>
 </div>

-Head over to my [GitHub Sponsor page](https://github.com/sponsors/christian-fei)!
+Head over to my [GitHub Sponsor page ✌️](https://github.com/sponsors/christian-fei) if you want to support me

-See a visualization of my [GitHub contributions](/contributions) over the years!
+See a **data visualization** of my [GitHub contributions 📈](/contributions) over the years!

 # Writing code as a passion